Proletkult: Legacy

 Despite its formal termination as an organization, the Proletkult movement continued to influence and inform early Soviet culture.
 Historian Peter Kenez has noted the heavy influence of the Proletkult ethic in the work of pioneer Soviet filmmaker Sergei Eisenstein, director of the classic films Strike (1925), The Battleship Potemkin (1926), and October: Ten Days That Shook the World (1927):

 The intellectual content of [Eisenstein's] early films was profoundly influenced by his earlier association with Proletkult, a complex politicocultural movement that reached the height of its influence during the revolutionary period. [...]
 [Its leaders] argued that the new, socialist culture would be profoundly different from what it replaced.
 In their view there could be no accommodation with the old world; the proletariat on the basis of its experience would create a new culture that would reflect the spirit of the collective.
 It followed that the new art had to emphasize not the accomplishments of individuals but those of the workers and peasants.
 Eisenstein was attracted to this movement because it justified the necessity of a complete break with the art of the 'bourgeois' world.
 All of his early films expressed, though in his own idiom, the ideology of Proletkult.

+Resurgence of interest later in the twentieth century

+There was a resurgence of interest in Bogdanov and Proletkult in the 1960s and 1970's.
+Dietrich Grille's PhD thesis Lenins Rival submitted in 1964 and published in 1966 was acclaimed by Zenovia Sochor in 1988 as "the most thorough of the early works".

+Twenty first century interest

 In 2018, the avant-garde writing collective Wu Ming published the New Italian Epic novel Proletkult.